mawalu/node-homeassistant/README.md

 let ha = new Homeassistant({
   host: '192.168.1.166',
+  protocol: 'ws', // "ws" (default) or "wss" for SSL
   retryTimeout: 1000, // in ms, default is 5000
   retryCount: 3, // default is 10, values < 0 mean unlimited
   password: 'super_secure',